Frequently Asked Questions for Symposium Submissions

 What is a Lunch and Learn?

-Lunch and Learn sessions are 1 1/2 hour sessions which take place during the lunch break at the conference.
+Lunch and Learn sessions are one-hour sessions taking place during the lunch break at the conference.
+Lunch and Learn sessions should be highly engaging and interesting in order to attract attendees during this time.

 If I submit a Program Symposia proposal but it is not accepted, do I have to resubmit the symposium proposal to the Section or Member Symposia program?